 Place blueberries (or any other berries like raspberries, strawberries, or blackberries) in front of kiwi slices.

 Chill entire key lime pie for at least 2 hours before serving.
 This pie is best served chilled or slightly colder than room temperature.

-For a look at a pictorial of this recipe, click here:
+For a printer-friendly version of this recipe, please click here: